 Volume 2 – Transactions

-Add Section 3.Y
+Add Section 3.12

-3.Y PCC-Y Communicate PCHA Data-* Transaction
+3.12 PCC-12 Communicate PCHA Data Transaction

-3.Y.1 Scope
+3.12.1 Scope

-These transactions are used to transfer measurement data from Personal Health Device (PHD) Device Observation Source Actors to an appropriate consumer in a standardized manner.
-These transactions allow a single Sensor Data Consumer Actor to process data from any compliant sensor device (blood pressure cuffs, glucometers, coagulation meters, sleep apnea breathing therapy equipment, etc.)
+This transactions is used to transfer measurement data from Personal Health Device (PHD) Device Observation Source Actors to an appropriate consumer in a standardized manner.
+This transaction allows a single Sensor Data Consumer Actor to process data from any compliant sensor device (blood pressure cuffs, glucometers, coagulation meters, sleep apnea breathing therapy equipment, etc.)

-In the RPM Profile, these transactions are typically the only point at which a human is involved.
+In the RPM Profile, this transaction is typically the only point at which a human is involved.
 Once the measurement data is received by the Sensor Data Consumer, the process of delivering the data to its final destination in its final form at a Content Consumer is automated.

-3.Y.2 Actor Roles
+3.12.2 Actor Roles

-Figure 3.Y.2-1: Use Case Diagram
+Figure 3.12.2-1: Use Case Diagram

-Table 3.Y.2-1: Actor Roles
+Table 3.12.2-1: Actor Roles